QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

 * Individual transitions from the infected to removed state occur at a Poisson rate :math:`\gamma`, the expected time in the infected state is :math:`1/\gamma`
 * Prolonged interactions occur at rate :math:`\beta`, so a new individual entering the infected state will potentially transmit the virus to an average of :math:`R_0 = \beta \times 1 / \gamma` others
-* In more complicated models, see :cite:`heffernan2005perspectives` for a formal definition for arbitrary models, and an analysis on how :math:`R_0 < 1`
+* In more complicated models, see :cite:`heffernan2005perspectives` for a formal definition for arbitrary models, and an analysis on the role of :math:`R_0 < 1`.

 Note that the notation :math:`R_0` is standard in the epidemiology literature - though confusing, since :math:`R_0` is unrelated to :math:`R`, the symbol that represents the removed state.
 For the remainder of the lecture, we will avoid using :math:`R` for removed state.